choosing your picnic provider

 This picnic business is pretty complex stuff.
 We have to navigate councils, insurances, and laws and regulations, all designed to protect you, as the customer.
 The business overheads will usually be reflected in the package prices.
 If they have low package prices, chances are, they might not have paid for some of the permits required for us to trade, which puts you at risk of fine, or removal of your picnic from the park mid celebration.

 Here are some things to consider when choosing your picnic provider:

 1) Do they have public liability insurance?
 This is required to trade in public parks, and needs to be submitted to councils prior to bookings, to protect Third parties and property from injury and damage.
 The ranger may request this from the provider even during the middle of your picnic and if they are unable to produce this, may move you on.

-4) If the company is providing you food, are they registered with the Department of Health?
+3) If the company is providing you food, are they registered?
 Registered food companies have to jump through a million hoops to be granted permission to cook from their kitchen, and there's a good reason why!
 It is illegal to sell and serve food without this approval as it protects customers from food contamination, particularly with the high risk food often served at these events such as cheeses and meats.